andresguzco/andresguzco.github.io/content/post/welcome/index.md

 subtitle: ''

 # Summary for listings and search engines
-summary: Brief introduction into who I am and what I do.
+summary: Brief introduction to who I am and what I do.
 # Link this post with a project
 projects: []